Providing free Art History courses for sixth form state supported students, in museums and galleries.

 We believe that learning to look and understand our rich visual culture is more important now than ever before – and that this opportunity to learn about art and benefit from it should be available to every young person.
 We also think that students should come away with a tangible qualification, even when this isn’t available at their school.

 Art History Link-Up works with other cultural organisations to link young people to the art and architecture in public collections: our aim is to promote the benefits and enjoyment of Art History to as wide an audience as possible.

 Art History for Everyone

-Fast Track A level Art History course for students from the state maintained sector, taught in museums and galleries
+Fast-track Art History Extended Project Qualification (EPQ) and A level courses for students from the state supported sector, taught in museums and galleries on term-time Saturdays

 Diploma in Art & Visual Culture

 An accredited award open to students nationwide currently being developed by Art History Link-Up